The average cost to build a dock is $14,967

 Good for lakes with calm waters

 Crib docks cost $10,000 to $50,000 or more.
 They are constructed by filling one or more square wooden “cribs” with large rocks and then capped with a deck.
-They are essentially small, synthetic islands that you can connect to each other and the shore with decking.
+They are essentially small, synthetic islands that can be connected to the shore with decking.
+Here are some things to consider with crib docks:

 Requires a permit due to environmental concerns.
 Check with your pro or the local zoning or building permit office for specifics.